 When we incorporate a new active ingredient into our routine, the skin can invariably take time to adjust.
-With many of these products boasting to brighten, even out or smooth the complexion, it can be alarming when, upon first usage, they seem to do the exact opposite.
-Experiencing some level of irritation is absolutely normal and will often subside in a matter of weeks.
+With many of these products boasting to brighten, even out or smooth the complexion, it can be alarming when upon first usage they seem to do the exact opposite.
+Experiencing some level of irritation is absolutely normal when introducing a new product or active, and will often subside in a matter of weeks.
 Though, it’s important to be aware of the difference between your skin adapting and reacting.
 Below are a few tips and trips to see you through this fleeting time and onto a clearer, more radiant complexion.

 What is skin purging?

 Skin purging is unfortunately common when introducing a new active.
 Think redness, dryness, increased sensitivity, whiteheads, blackheads and congestion.
 Short term side effects may be less than ideal, but skin purging is actually a positive thing because it’s bringing up deep seated impurities onto the skin’s surface and will ultimately result in a clearer complexion.

 What causes skin purging?

 Retinoids, exfoliating acids and chemical peels are usually the culprits behind skin purging.
 These active ingredients put skin cell turnover into overdrive, causing the skin to renew at a much faster rate than usual.
 Along with shedding away dead, dull layers of skin, these products coax impurities out of the pores, pushing them up to the surface.

 How does skin purging differ from simply breaking out?